lupyuen/lupyuen.github.io/src/rust7.md

 ```
 _(OK it's more complicated.
 Stay tuned)_

-All this is now possible thanks to the awesome work by [__Huang Qi__](https://github.com/apache/nuttx-apps/pull/2487)! 🎉
+All this is now possible, thanks to the awesome work by [__Huang Qi__](https://github.com/apache/nuttx-apps/pull/2487)! 🎉

-In this article, we explain...
+In today's article, we explain...

 - How to build __NuttX + Rust Standard Library__